Categories of quantum liquids II: Orthogonal higher categories

 \begin{exam} (1) Since $\C$ is an orthogonal symmetric fusion 0-category, $n\Hilb$ is an orthogonal symmetric fusion $n$-category.
 Therefore, unitary $n$-categories are orthogonal $n$-categories.
-In this sense, unitary theory is a subtheory of orthogonal theory.
+In this sense, unitary theory is covered by orthogonal theory.

 (2) There are a total of three orthogonal fusion 0-categories: $\R$, $\C$ and the quaternion algebra $\BH$.
 Therefore, there are a total of three indecomposable orthogonal 1-categories: $\Hilb_\R$, $\Hilb$ and the $\R^*$-1-category of finite-dimensional quaternionic Hilbert spaces $\Hilb_\BH$.